 Who this course is for: It Is important to note that this course has assumed knowledge requirements comprised of 1000 level Mathematics and Physics courses.
 Therefore, this elective is best suited to students studying in the STEM field who are interested in Aerospace Engineering.

 What you’ll be studying: In this course students are given the opportunity to create a real-time Extended Reality (XR) environment using the webXR platform, a multi-user social space for game based and interactive experiences.
 Students will learn practical skills in webXR, such as asset creation, scene production, rendering, exporting, publishing to an online server.
 This course will also develop technical, conceptual and practical skills, as well as historical and theoretical knowledge about XR.

 Who this course is for: This course is well suited to students studying in the fields of Arts, Communication and Creative Industries and/or Computer Programming who are interested in learning more about and gaining hands on experience with extended and virtual reality!

 What you’ll be studying: This course enables students to learn the key skills of problem solving and computer programming, including the elementary programming concepts of documentation, data elements, sequence, selection and iteration.
 Upon successful completion of this course students will be able to understand the concepts involved in programming and code a solution to a problem.

 Who this course is for: As this course is a 1000 level foundational course, there is no assumed knowledge requirements and therefore it is perfect for anyone wanting to enter the world of programming!
 After completing this course there are various electives which students can take in the future which will develop upon the knowledge which they have gained including the courses of Mobile Application Programming and Web Programming.

-Keep an eye on the Student Central Facebook Page for information about when Enrolments open for Semester 2, and make sure to ask your Program Advisor if you’re not sure what you should be enrolling in.
+Don’t forget to keep an eye on the Student Central Facebook Page for information about when Enrolments open for Semester 1 next year and make sure to contact your Program Advisor if you’re not sure what you should be enrolling in.